-The transcription discs used for this collection came from station XEG in Monterrev. vet the station identifications heard on them clearly and former entertainer.
+The transcription discs used for this collection came from station XEG in Monterrey, vet the station identifications heard on them clearly

-Ralph Peer served the Carter's manager throughout their career.
-He reasoned that by broadcasting over Dr. Brinkley's border station, the Carter Family would gain great exposure without traveling around the country making personal appearances.
-By 1938, the Carter
+Ralph Peer served as the Carter's manager throughout their career.
+He reasoned that by broadcasting over Dr. Brinkley's border station, the Carter Family would gain exposure great without traveling around the country making personal appearances.
+By 1938, the Carter and former entertainer.